madkins23/go-utils/README.md

 Based on `github.com/gertd/go-pluralize` with hidden global pluralizer and simplified calling convention.
 * `text.JustAlphaNumeric()` filters non-alphanumeric characters out of a string.

+## `typeutils`

+Type utilities.

+* `typeutils.Registry` provides a way to register types by name.
+Normally Go doesn't keep type names at runtime, so it must be done by the application.
+The `Registry` object provides a way to track this and to generate objects of a "named" type.
+Created for use in Marshaling/Unmarshaling objects.
+Uses reflection.
+Not thread-safe.

+* `typeutils.Registrar` provides a thread-safe `Registry`.
+`Registry` methods are wrapped with a mutex object.